Are House Rats Dangerous?

 Rat-Bite Fever

 As its name suggests, rat-bite fever results from scratches and bites.
 Its usual symptoms manifest in headaches, nausea, fever, and rash.
-This house rat-bite fever only occurs when one is in direct contact with a rodent, including a visible rash on broken skin.
+Rat-bite fever only occurs from direct contact with a rodent, resulting in broken skin.

 Salmonellosis